SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

         >```bash
         >   cf cs enterprise-messaging dev BusinessPartnerValidation-ems -c em.json

-        > **SAP BTP Trial only:** Open srv>service.js file and search for messaging.on and replace the topic name (refappscf/ecc/123/BO/BusinessPartner/Changed) with the customized one.
+        > **SAP BTP Trial only:** Open srv >service.js file and search for messaging.on.
+Replace the topic name (refappscf/ecc/123/BO/BusinessPartner/Changed) with the customized one.
         > Ex:- \<emname\>/BO/BusinessPartner/Created and \<emname\>/BO/BusinessPartner/Changed

-        > **SAP BTP Trial only:** In the mta.yml file change the service plan name to dev for BusinessPartnerValidation-ems
+        > **SAP BTP Trial only:** In the mta.yml file, change the service plan name to dev for BusinessPartnerValidation-ems
         >```
         >  - name: BusinessPartnerValidation-ems
         >    parameters: